Going Online: Steps to Get Started

 - Inside Higher Ed provides elements to consider when thinking through an online format for your course.

 - Using a Course Planning Sheet will help you map out content, week-to-week, to help your students make connections between concepts.
-Once this sheet is complete, you will have a clear guide of where things will need to be uploaded and/or created within eCourseware.
+Once this sheet is complete, you will have a clear guide of where things will need to be uploaded and/or created within Canvas.

 Step 2 - Maintain a Connection With Students

 While you may not be able to meet with students in person for a while, you can still maintain the same connection virtually.
 It is important that you create a presence online for your students.
 Below are some resources to help you build that connection.

 - The Chronicle of Higher Education offers principles and practices for delivering instruction on their webpage entitled How to Be a Better Online Teacher.

 - To ensure conversations are engaging, review 10 tips for Effective Online Discussions.

 - Discussion Boards: Valuable?
 Overused?
 Discuss offers additional information about ways to utilize discussion boards effectively in online spaces.

 Step 3 - Add Content, Activities, and Assessments